She opened her home to care for 14 cats and dogs in Roca

 “When I was younger I had to go to the canalito and give up puppies for adoption.“I had found it on the street because social networks were not used at that time,” he recalled.

-From Their group “Huellas Callejeras” began with talks in schools in 2023 to raise awareness about responsible ownership and castrations.
+From Their group “Huellas Callejeras” began with talks in schools in 2023 to raise awareness regarding responsible ownership and castrations.
 “Now there is early castration starting at four months and we always try to insist on that, which is the main thing to avoid the overpopulation of animals,” explained Evangelina.

 A great human chain